 Grains: Having grains on hand can be good to have as well, they can be cooked and ate as is or if you have the skills you can grind the grains to make breads.
 Grains like rice and oats are great choices because they can be used in so many ways and in a variety of dishes.

 MRE's: While maybe not a delicacy for most the MRE is no doubt one of the best foods for preppers.
-There are loads of menu options available.
+There are loads of menu options available, they're light weight and compact too so they make a great addition to your bug out bag.
 Some taste good from what I've heard while others, well not so much.
 In any case MRE's offer plenty of calories with a good shelf life.
 Amazon offers some military surplus MRE's that I suggest you check out, they come in a box of 12 and has great reviews on Amazon.

 Freeze Dried Meals: Freeze dried meals are probably my favorite option of the ready to eat meals.
 They offer the same light weight capabilities and shelf life but taste a lot better.
 The downside in my opinion would have to be the caloric value the freeze dried meals tend to be lacking in that area.
 If you're interested in some of these though they come in a huge variety of different meals and they can be picked up at a reasonable price.
 I personally recommend checking out either Mountain House or Backpacker's Pantry both have a huge selection.